-Initially Parker agreed to donate a hydraulic training rig, to help boost the academy’s fluid power curriculum.
+Initially, Parker agreed to donate a hydraulic training rig, to help boost the academy’s fluid power curriculum.
 But as work progressed, both partners saw the potential for an even bigger and better project.
-A meeting with the principal and board of governors followed, and together the partners sketched ideas for a more comprehensive learning space.
+A meeting with the principal and board of governors followed, and together the partners sketched ideas for more comprehensive learning space.

 The new training area was specially designed to help apprentices explore the relationship between mechanical, electrical, and fluid power.
 It combines academic learning with a series of interactive challenges.

 Parker worked with students and teachers to discuss ideas and possible layouts.
 Two apprentices were directly involved in helping to develop the project, and their input was valuable.

 "For many years, there has been a severe shortage of young engineers in the UK.
 But things are starting to change, as young people start to see the potential rewards of working in this industry ...
 And of course, Parker wants to encourage and support that emerging talent, through partnership and our own company policies."

 — Philip Ingate, training manager, Parker UK, and Ireland